Semi-discrete Active Flux as a Petrov-Galerkin method: the case of one-dimensional and Cartesian grids: One spatial dimension

+In the Finite Element approach aimed at here this global reconstruction is also called the approximation or the numerical solution.
+It is piecewise polynomial and globally continuous, since

+However, its derivative is not continuous at cell interfaces (see Figure \ref{fig:exampleglobal}).
+This is central to the way how upwinding is included in the semi-discrete Active Flux method.
+In Equation \eqref{eq:pointvaluesAF} one uses a left-/right-biased discrete derivative by differentiating either $q_{\text{recon},i}$ or $q_{\text{recon},i+1}$, i.e.

-The ability to include upwinding in this way is due to the fact that the individual reconstructions are globally continuous, but their derivatives at cell interfaces do not agree.
-The method consists of the two equations \eqref{eq:averagesAF} and \eqref{eq:pointvaluesAF}, which can be solved with a Runge-Kutta method (e.g. RK3).
-The method then is third-order accurate (see \cite{zeng14,barsukow19activeflux,kerkmann18}) for an anlysis of the accuracy of Active Flux.
+Through an increase in the size of the stencil one can achieve larger stability domains (as exemplified in \cite{abgrall22}), but this work focuses entirely on the approach of differentiating the reconstruction.
+The Active Flux method consists of the two equations \eqref{eq:averagesAF} and \eqref{eq:pointvaluesAF}, which can be solved with a Runge-Kutta method of correspondingly high order of accuracy.
+The method then is third-order accurate (see \cite{zeng14,barsukow19activeflux,kerkmann18} for an analyses of the accuracy of Active Flux).

 It is possible to use other ways of finding discrete approximations to $\del_x f$, see \cite{duan24} for an example.
 It is also possible to generalize the Active Flux method to higher than third order.
-A particular case is the inclusion of higher moments (i.e. expressions such as $\int_{x_{i-\frac12}}^{x_{i+\frac12}} (x-x_i)^k q(t,x) \,\dd x$) as additional degrees of freedom (\cite{abgrall22}); see below for more details.
+A particular case is the inclusion of higher moments, i.e. expressions such as $\int_{x_{i-\frac12}}^{x_{i+\frac12}} (x-x_i)^k q(t,x) \,\dd x$) as additional degrees of freedom (\cite{abgrall22}); see below for more details.
 In two spatial dimensions the procedure remains the same (with the derivatives perpendicular to edges being subject to upwinding and those parallel to the edges being unique and central).
-See \cite{barsukow24afeuler} for further details.
+See \cite{barsukow24afeuler} and the corresponding Section \ref{sec:2d} below for further details.

 The aim of the next section is to rephrase the approximation in the framework of Finite Elements and then to derive the Active Flux method from a Petrov-Galerkin variational framework.